 Balasana (Child’s Pose)

 Start on all fours with knees wide apart.
 Drop your buttocks to touch your heels and stretch your arms straight down in front of you on the floor.
-Your forehead should be touching the ground or your yoga mat.
+Your forehead should move toward the ground or your mat.
+If your head cannot touch the ground, fold your hands one over the other and rest your head there.
+Another option would be to use a folded towel or firm pillow to bring the floor closer to you.
 Focus on your breath.
 As you inhale, your body will rise.
 On your exhale, it will fall.

-This posture is grounding, relaxing and ideal sleep pose.
+The Child's pose is grounding, relaxing and an ideal pose for better sleep.
 If you’re having a stressful day at the office, this is also an ideal position to try.
 Although, maybe practice this one in private!

 Pawanmuktasana (Wind-Relieving Pose)